corda/corda/docs/source/overview.rst

 A transaction has one or more **signatures** attached to it.
 The signatures do not mean anything by themselves, rather, their existence is given as input to the contract which can then decide which set of signatures it demands (if any).
 Signatures may be from an arbitrary, random **public key** that has no identity attached.
 A public key may be well known, that is, appears in some sort of public identity registry.
-In this case we say the key is owned by an **institution**, which is defined (for now) as being merely a (public key, name) pair.
+In this case we say the key is owned by a **party**, which is defined (for now) as being merely a (public key, name) pair.

 A transaction may also be **timestamped**.
 A timestamp is a (hash, datetime, signature) triple from a *timestamping authority* (TSA).
 The notion of a TSA is not ledger specific and is defined by